-In July, Maria, George and Tysen drove to the Shackleford Trailhead (TH) in the Marble Wilderness.
+In July, Maria G., George H. and Tysen M. drove to the Shackleford Trailhead (TH) in the Marble Wilderness.
 We drove south to Yreka on Highway 5 and then took Highway 3 to Greenview where we turned right to reach the TH after several miles.

 After our customary TH photo, we started our 5 mile, 1500 ft elevation gain, hike to Cliff Lake.
 We took the fork toward to Log Lake, rather than to Campbell Lake, and had lunch there.
 As we approached Log Lake, we were serenaded with a cow bell concert by a herd of cows grazing in the flower-covered meadows off the trail.

 The weather was in the high 70′s or low 80′s and it was getting overcast when we continued.
 In the middle of the afternoon, it rained for about an hour and we heard a few thunder claps in the distance but continued hiking.

 We reached the trail fork at Campbell Lake, turned right and started our ascent up to Cliff Lake.
 Except for the cows, we had seen no one during this mid-week hike.